xoorath/xo.codes/site/articles/2025/passwords.md

 1. **Is it practical?** - Yes: it's easy to type and remember.
 2. **Is it long?** - Certainly long enough.
 It would take centuries to crack.
-3. **Is it private?** - Well no... now Taylor Swift knows that password.
-But if we play pretend that it is a brand new random 4 words: we are in great shape.
+3. **Is it private?** - Well no... now Taylor Swift knows **that** password.
+But if we're talkimg about a brand new random 4 words that only you know: we are in great shape.

 (#) Change a couple passwords